AbeekuDjokoto/lightbrain/README.md

 Getting Started
 Follow these steps to set up and run the project locally:

-Clone the Repository
+#Clone the Repository

-sh
-Copy code
 git clone https://github.com/your-username/real-estate-listing.git
 cd real-estate-listing
 Install Dependencies

+#Installation of dependencies

+Using yarn:

+yarn install

-Using npm:
+using npm:

-sh
-Copy code
 npm install
-Or using yarn:

-sh
-Copy code
-yarn install
-Start the Development Server
+#Start the Development Server

 Using npm:

-sh
-Copy code
-npm start
+npm run dev:start
 Or using yarn:

-sh
-Copy code
+Using yarn:

-yarn start
+yarn dev:start
 The development server should now be running at http://localhost:5173/.